abhishek-kumar-code/Redfish_Public/Specification.md

 ### Properties

+Redfish defines two core schema files:

+* `Resource_v1.xml`
+*  `RedfishExtensions_v1.xml`

+All other Redfish-published schema files leverage these files in some form.

+The `Resource_v1.xml` schema file contains the base definitions for all Redfish resources, which include:

+* The base type definitions for all resources:
+    * Resources inherit from `Resource.v1_0_0.Resource`
+    * Resource Collections inherit from `Resource.v1_0_0.ResourceCollection`

+* Common properties found in all resources:
+    * `Id`.
+The unique identifier for a resource in a resource collection.
+    * `Name`.
+The string name for the resource or resource collection.
+    * `Description`.
+The string description for the resource or resource collection.
+    * `Oem`.
+An empty object that vendors are allowed to fill with custom properties.

+* Common structures and definitions leveraged by particular resources:
+    * `Status`.
+The health information for a resource.
+    * `Location`.
+The information about how a user can find the physical equipment.
+    * Common enumerated lists.
+For example, `IndicatorLED`, `PowerState`, and `ResetType`.

+The `RedfishExtensions_v1.xml` schema file contains `Annotation` elements that enhance documentation and rules about payloads.

 * A service may implement a writable property as read-only.

-Property names in the Request and Response JSON Payload shall match the casing of the value of the `Name` attribute in the defining schema.
+Property names in the JSON request and response payload shall match the casing of the `Name` attribute value in the defining schema.

-Properties that must have a non-nullable value include the [nullable attribute](#non-nullable-properties) with a value of "false".
+Properties that must have a non-nullable value include the [nullable attribute](#non-nullable-properties) with a `false` value.

 Properties may include the Nullable attribute with a value of false to specify that the property cannot contain null values.
-A property with a nullable attribute with a value of `"true"`, or no nullable attribute, can accept null values.
+A property with a nullable attribute with a `true` value, or no nullable attribute, can accept null values.

 If an implementation supports a property, it shall always provide a value for that property.
 If a value is unknown, then the value of `null` is an acceptable values in most cases.
 Properties not returned from a GET operation indicates that the property is not supported by the implementation.

 ### Resource, schema, and property naming conventions